selgik/selgik.github.io/_posts/2022-05-01-VBA-project.md

 ## 1. Motivation
 ### (1) Task
-I work at operation.
+Let's say, I work at operation.
 As part of my matrix, I need to hit targetter hour (ex.
 5.5 hours) on assigned project.
 While I can plan my week and allocate time flexibly, it is recommended to meet daily goal of at least 5h.

 ### (2) Problem
 - I need to manually calculate the time spent on the project to meet daily, weekly and monthly goal.
 Sometimes I make mistakes in calculation.